A writer’s position in the entertainment industry is determined largely by their credits.

 The Credits Survival Guide is a plain language guide to the credits determination process with practical tips writers should know to help protect their interests in credits.

-These manuals describe the Guild’s credits determination procedure and policy as well as writers’ rights and responsibilities when hired by a Guild signatory Company.
+These manuals describe the Guild’s credits determination procedure and policy.
+In addition, they detail writers’ rights and responsibilities when hired by a Guild signatory Company.

 Credits Procedures Guides